 Technology and process automation can offer a governance framework that ensures confidence in decision-making with less effort.

-In previous posts, we’ve addressed how a modernized reserving platform can push organizations towards an optimal reserving process.
+In previous posts, we’ve addressed how a modernized actuarial platform can push organizations towards an optimal reserving process.
 We’ve discussed the benefits of having a reserving database, owned and operated by the actuaries, the benefits of modern reporting tools, and the benefit of automating as much of the reserving process as possible.

 These are all key components of the reserving actuary’s job, that each take steps towards addressing the increased regulatory demands and the change in the economic and technological world in which finance professionals operate.
 However, all the automation capabilities, the fancy graphical reporting technology, and the granular claim level loss database don’t change the fact that at the end of the day actuaries need tools that allow them to work confidently and efficiently.

 While many reserving actuaries still do most of their work in spreadsheets, it’s long past time to acknowledge the many risks associated with spreadsheets.
 Even the most locked-down spreadsheets, expertly built by Excel wizards, still needs to be updated every quarter.
 The files still need to communicate with one another, and they still need to allow for actuarial judgment and expertise to override predetermined calculations.
 And often when the critical person who built the spreadsheet or wrote the underlying—and often opaque—VBA code moves on or is unavailable, companies can be exposed to "key-person risk," crippling confidence in the numbers and in the team’s efficiency.

 Reserving actuaries deserve better tools

 - Tools to help them be more efficient and to get them the information they need faster and more reliably, allowing them to focus more deeply and in the areas that can provide the most value to their organizations.